 Say hello to your Valentine’s Day dinner plans, sushi lovahs!
 Skip the crowded restaurant this year and, more importantly, the outrageous bill (OUCH,) and make these fun and healthy Poke Bowls at home instead!

 Last week I showed you the Poke Bowls Ben whipped up for me and him and I got so many comments and emails about the recipe that I knew I had to crank it out in time for the upcoming holiday.
 If you and your partner like sushi and sashimi, you’re going to love whipping this recipe up together!

-So in case you haven’t heard, Poke (pronounced poh-kay) is a diced raw fish dish that Hawaiians have been eating for decades (side note, Ben and I decided to go to Hawaii for our 10 year anniversary next year – whee!)
+So in case you haven’t heard, Poke (pronounced poh-kay) is a diced raw fish dish that Hawaiians have been eating for decades.
 It’s only recently made its way onto the mainland, and into my eagerly awaiting heart, as there’s nothing I love more than sushi.
 Poke Bowls, however, are like a deconstructed sushi roll in a bowl drizzled with the most incredible, savory-sweet-umami-tasting sauce.
 Can you say upgrade?

 Ben and I love making homemade sushi rolls and nigiri on special occasions like Valentine’s Day, as going to a sushi joint is not an option on account of my Celiac Disease (plus, like I mentioned, the bill: YOW.)
 It starts out fine – we pour some sake and turn up the tunes – but inevitably he’ll bail when the sticky sushi rice starts getting stuck everywhere from his fingers to his eyebrows, and I end up playing sushi chef with an eye rolling issue when he requests his half be rolled inside out “like they do at the restaurant.”